Bukhara International Airport (BHK) — Airport Guide 2026

 - Sitorai Mokhi-Khosa — the last emir’s summer palace, built 1912–1918, about 4 km north of the centre; a 10–15-minute taxi each way.

-Day-trips (not from the airport — from the city): Samarkand is the obvious one, 1h20–1h45 by Afrosiyob train, doable as a long day but better as an overnight.
-Khiva, 6–8 hours west by shared taxi, is a trip in its own right rather than a day-out.
+Day-trips from the city: Samarkand is the obvious one — 1h20–1h45 by Afrosiyob, doable as a long day but better as an overnight.
+Khiva is 6–8 hours west by shared taxi and belongs on its own itinerary, not as a day-out.

-Layover math — read this before you plan a sightseeing dash.
-BHK is small but it is NOT a place to leave airside on a tight connection.
-A round trip to the old city is about 30–40 minutes of driving (15 minutes each way plus the wait for a Yandex car), and an international departure wants you back at the terminal 90 minutes before wheels-up.
-That means you need roughly 3 hours of genuinely free time before you should even consider leaving the airport, and a comfortable 4+ hours to actually see Po-i-Kalyan and the Ark without rushing.
-The out-of-centre sights — Sitorai Mokhi-Khosa or the Naqshband shrine — only make sense on a layover of 5 hours or more.
-Anything under 3 hours: stay in the terminal, drink the green tea, and save Bukhara for a real visit.
+A round trip to the old city is roughly 30–40 minutes of driving alone.
+An international departure wants you back at the terminal 90 minutes before wheels-up.
+That means you need at least 3 hours of free time before it makes sense to leave the airport at all — and a comfortable 4+ hours to see Po-i-Kalyan and the Ark without rushing.
+The out-of-centre sights (Sitorai Mokhi-Khosa, the Naqshband shrine) only make sense on a layover of 5 hours or more.
+Anything under 3 hours: stay in the terminal.

-Connectivity and SIMs.
-Buy a local SIM for data; the main operators (Beeline, Ucell, Uzmobile, Mobiuz) sell tourist SIMs cheaply in town, and you’ll want one for Yandex Go and maps.
-Bring your passport — registration is required to buy a SIM.
-Airport and hotel wifi exists but is patchy and slow; don’t rely on it for anything time-sensitive like booking a ride.
+Buy a local SIM for data; the main operators — Beeline, Ucell, Uzmobile, Mobiuz — sell tourist SIMs cheaply in town.
+Bring your passport, since registration is required to buy a SIM.
+Airport and hotel Wi-Fi exists but is patchy and slow; don’t rely on it for anything time-sensitive like ordering a Yandex ride.

-Currency, again, because it bites people.
-Cash is king outside the tourist-restaurant bubble.
-Carry a mix of som denominations so you can pay a taxi or a bazaar stall without needing change for a 100,000 note.
-Exchange dollars or euros into som at banks or exchange-ATMs; keep some small bills for tips and stalls.
-Card works in better hotels and restaurants, but never assume it.
+Cash outside the tourist-restaurant bubble.
+Carry a mix of som denominations so you can pay a taxi or a bazaar stall without needing change for a 100,000-note.
+Exchange dollars or euros at banks or exchange-ATMs; cards work in better hotels and restaurants, but never assume it.

-Water and health.
-Tap water is not for drinking — bottled water is everywhere and costs almost nothing.
-Summer heat is the bigger risk than anything else: Bukhara bakes from June to August, so carry water and pace your old-city walking around the worst of the afternoon.
+Tap water is not for drinking; bottled water is universal and costs almost nothing.
+No vaccination certificate is required for ordinary arrivals from Europe or North America.
+Bring any prescription medication in its original packaging — Uzbekistan restricts certain drugs, including some common codeine-based painkillers.
+Summer heat (June–August) is the bigger risk than anything else: Bukhara bakes, so carry water and pace old-city walking around the worst of the afternoon.

 | Feature | 2026 Detail |